 Jesus in the Himalayas

-There have been claims by some in the New Age and Far Eastern religions that Jesus visited the Himalayas as a youth before He started His ministry in Palestine.
+There have been claims by some in the New Age and Far Eastern religions that Jesus visited the Himalayas as a youth before He started His ministry in Galilee.
 It was common in Jesus’ time for authors to emphasize only a person’s birth, the later years of one’s life, and one’s death.
 They believed that the significant events in one’s life and how one died was the real measure of a person’s character.
 So we should not be surprised that the gospels skip the years between His childhood and ministry.
 Unfortunately, this has left open a door for some individuals who either see an opportunity or want to fill-in those “missing years” of Jesus’ life.

 One such person is Notovitch.
 He was a Russian Jew who converted to Greek Orthodoxy.
 He was a war correspondent who claimed that he visited the capital city of Leh, in the district of Ladakh, on the border of India near Tibet in 1887.
 According to Notovitch, he reportedly needed medical attention for a broken leg; as a result he was taken to the Tibetan monastery of Himis.
 While he was healing, he was supposedly told about a two-volume manuscript titled The Life of Saint Issa.
 Notovitch had the manuscript translated from Pali and discovered that it provided information about the “missing years” of Jesus Christ.
 Nicholas Notovitch claims that he edited the manuscripts and significantly rearranged obscure passages of the story into a readable document and then published it as 244 paragraphs.
 The title of his book is the Unknown Life of Jesus Christ.
 The following reprint is provided by permission of the Christian Research Institute.
 Please note that the name ISSA used in the reprint is another name given to Jesus by Nicolas Notovitch.
 Also, note that there is a conclusion at the end of the reprint.